Armani-T/Hanno/docs/syntax.md

 ## Comments

 ```
-# This is a single line comment
+# This is a line comment.

 #==
 This
 is
 a
-multi
-line
+block
 comment
 .
 ==#